rschristopher/ischristtrue.com/src/ancient-views/index.md

 !!! quote "Saul Alinsky, Rule for Radicals"
     Lest we forget at least an over-the-shoulder acknowledgment to the very first radical: from all our legends, mythology, and history (and who is to know where mythology leaves off and history begins or which is which), the first radical known to man who rebelled against the establishment and did it so effectively that he at least won his own kingdom – Lucifer

-An easy way to understand *serpent* iconography is as a primordial chaos, and when in an ouroboros position it is explicitly Luciferian, or at least trying to be.
+An easy way to understand *serpent* iconography is as primordial chaos, and when in an ouroboros position it is explicitly Luciferian, or at least trying to be.
-Contrast this with the *broken ouroboros* imagery where there's a different ordering principle, typically a staff (such as the staff of Moses from Exodus, or the staff of Hermes Trismigestus) but also on the cross where Christ is as the serpent, explicitly breaking the ouroboros and putting the serpent in its place under a divine ordering principle (uniting the heavens with the world).
+Contrast this with the *broken ouroboros* imagery where there's a higher ordering principle touching heaven, typically a staff (such as the staff of Moses in Exodus, or the staff of Hermes Trismigestus) but also the cross where Christ is as the serpent, explicitly breaking the ouroboros in the cross and putting the serpent in its place under a divine ordering principle.

-Of course if we want to see the ultimate Luciferian serpent imagery (ouroboros or otherwise), we have "that old serpent" himself, Satan.
+This points to the original Luciferian serpent imagery (ouroboros or otherwise), "that old serpent" himself, Satan.

 ???+ example "Satan"
     <center>![satan](/images/satan.jpg)</center>

 From an artistic perspective, modern use of satanic imagery has become so common as to become dull and hackneyed.
 It has become so predictable and ubiquitous in our culture that you're almost surprised when modern art or a music video doesn't feature explicit satanic imagery.
-When not using explicit imagery, the themes of modern stories often follow the Luciferian theme, "you can be anything you want", "you are what you dream", and so on.
+When not using explicit imagery, the themes of modern film and television often promote Luciferian themes: "you can be anything you want", "the power was in you all alomg", "you just need to believe in yourself", and so on.

-The list of ancient "gods" (Satan included) will seem endless, but in all you'll find deceit and confusion -- such as with Kali or Satan or even the ancient stories like Prometheus.
+The list of ancient "gods" (Satan included) seem endless, but in all you'll find deceit and confusion -- such as with Kali or Satan or even ancient stories like Prometheus.
 When you try to pin down an objective truth claim (what is its exact meaning and purpose?) you'll never really get a complete answer, but always vague inferences, such as themes of power and influence, order out of chaos, etc.

-And to be clear, these are the ancient "gods" in all their deceitful glory -- there is never objective knowable truth when dealing with them, never explicit meaning to life.
+And to be clear, these are the ancient "gods" in all their deceitful glory -- there is never objective knowable truth when dealing with them, never explicit meaning.
 This is the case whether you're studying Jungian archetypes, or attempting to worship pagan gods directly, or indirectly as in the [modern](../modern-views/index.md) worldview.
 It's always deceit.
-However, these ancient "gods" are the background for which we can best understand Christianity and how it succeeded against seemingly overwhelming opposition.
+However, these ancient "gods" are the background for which we can understand ancient Christianity and how it succeeded against seemingly overwhelming opposition.